freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 To edit text and move around in a familiar way press `i`, for "insert" mode.
 Try to move around with the arrow keys in "insert" mode.
+You can also use j, k, h, and l to navigate down, up, left, and right respectively.

 Depending on the configuration, you may enter a file browser by typing and entering the command `:e .` in "normal" mode.
 The 'e' stands for edit, and the period for the file or directory.